 Ph.D.
 This program takes 4-5 years to complete and offers further training in economic theory and econometrics, as well as major and minor field coursework.
 This strong core training prepares students for a variety of challenging careers.

-Master of Science Professional Option (MSPO) is a 30-credit Master’s degree program intended for students who want training in quantitative and applied economics for entry into employment in professional, governmental, or non-governmental sectors.
+The Agricultural and Applied Economics Professional Option (MSPO) is a 30-credit Master’s degree program intended for students who want training in quantitative and applied economics for entry into employment in professional, governmental, or non-governmental sectors.
 The MSPO is a 15-month program and does not include a research thesis.
 This program is new for Fall 2019.